imporomptu-del/test/scripts_from_VM/README.md

   - yolo11n.wt

   #NOTE: as of 9/16/2025 the data of KOLOMVERSE + whales are combined and in YOLO11n format.
 In addition, moost of the images are labeled except around 36k images that are just the background images(negative images).

+All the python packages that are needed to run the training on the model are here:
+/data/envs/requirements.txt to create the environment:

+python3 -m <name_of_env> ~/myenv
+source ~/<name_of_env>/bin/activate
+pip install -r /data/requirements.txt pip list #to verify all the python packages